 Sebastien Lepine is a research fellow in the Astrophysics Department at the American Museum of Natural History, where he has been working since April 2000.
+He holds a Ph.D. in physics from the University of Montreal, where he graduated in 1998.
 A "cartographer of the Galaxy", he is now devoting much of his research efforts in the search for nearby stars; his goal is to obtain a most complete and accurate map of the stars located within 100 parsecs (300 light-years) of the Sun.
-His interests include the identification of double stars, the search for extra-solar planets, and the study of very old stars formed in the early ages of the Galaxy (stellar fossils).
-Dr. Lepine conducts several observational programs on large astronomical telescopes, including imaging and spectroscopy.
+His most notable effort is the SUPERBLINK survey, an all-sky survey of stars with large proper motions.

 The nearby stars are a starting point to a wide range of research topics in astrophysics.
 Dr. Lepine is particularly interested in the kinematics (motions) of the nearby stars, which are used to infer the structure, dynamics, and history of our Galaxy.
 He is also an expert in the identification and classification of class of stars (known as "subdwarfs") which roam the Solar Neighborhood at very high speeds, are deficient in chemical elements other than hydrogen and helium, and are believed to be some of the oldest stars in our Galaxy.
 The nearby stars are also prime targets in the search for extra-solar planets, using both radial velocity surveys, transits (eclipses), and direct imaging techniques.